-Did you know that approximately 50 percent of people with hypertension in the United States are not adequately controlled?
+Did you know that 52% of people with hypertension in Wisconsin are not adequately controlled?
 We can do better!
 It starts with accurate blood pressure measurement.

 This evidence-based self-study program was developed in collaboration with the Wisconsin Division of Public Health, MetaStar, Inc., and the Wisconsin Nurses Association utilizing resources from the American Medical Association.
 It is offered FREE OF CHARGE through a chronic disease grant from the U.S. Centers for Disease Control and Prevention, Wisconsin Division of Public Health.

 PURPOSE: Protect and improve the health and safety of patients, families, and populations through accurate measurement each and every time a blood pressure is taken including by patients through self-measurement.